noel-srocha/trybe-mongodb-commerce/README.md

 ### SKills to be Tested

-In this project, we check if you are able to:
+In this project, I was able to:

   * Use the `updateOne()` and `updateMany()` methods;